marcglasberg/assorted_layout_widgets/README.md

   keyboard is dismissed by a tap, on Android.
 - `androidRemoveFocusOnSwipe` — also remove focus from any focused element when the keyboard is dismissed by a swipe, on Android.
+- `closeOnTapOnlyIfKeyboardIsOpen` — make the close-on-tap behavior (`iOsCloseOnTap` /
+  `androidCloseOnTap`) act only when the system keyboard is actually open.
+When the keyboard is closed, taps do nothing: the keyboard is not asked to hide, and focus is not removed.
+Recommended for apps that use a custom in-app keyboard (a custom `TextInputControl` that suppresses the platform keyboard).

 ### Recommendation